nathan-osman/REST-Easy/README.md

     - redirects are automatically followed
     - HTTP basic authentication is handled by the browser (although the add-on can supply the required data)

- - **CSS Designers:** the add-on uses Twitter Bootstrap.
-   Currently, there are a set of nasty JavaScript event handlers that position everything on the page.
-   It would be nice if this could be done in CSS somehow.

  - **Localization:** the add-on currently provides only an English translation.
    All translations for other languages are welcome.